-More and more people are going to the Dominican Republic for vacation these days – so many, in fact, that it’s the number one tourist destination in the Caribbean today.
-This nation shares an island with Haiti and has a population of almost eleven million people, but since it’s also the second-largest country in the Caribbean after Cuba, most of it isn’t very crowded at all.
+More and more people are going to the Dominican Republic for vacation these days – so many that it’s the number one tourist destination in the Caribbean today.
+This nation shares an island with Haiti and has a population of almost eleven million people.
+However, since it’s also the second-largest country in the Caribbean after Cuba, most of it isn’t very crowded.

 Most people who visit the Dominican Republic go to Punta Cana, a resort town on the nation and the island’s eastern end.
-It’s known for white sand beaches, turquoise blue waters, and great weather, and the local folks are friendly and welcoming, too.
+It’s known for white sand beaches, turquoise blue waters, and great weather; the local folks are also friendly and welcoming.

-You can easily fly into nearby Puna Cana International Airport and can be on the beach mere minutes after passing through customs.
-There are lots of all-inclusive mega-resorts in Punta Cana that are quite expensive, but don’t let that fool you – there are plenty of cheaper accommodations as well, like the Ducassi Suites Beach Club and Spa for one example, or Aventura Studios for another.
+You can easily fly into nearby Puna Cana International Airport and be on the beach minutes after passing through customs.
+There are lots of all-inclusive mega-resorts in Punta Cana that are quite expensive, but don’t let that fool you.
+There are plenty of cheaper accommodations, like the Ducassi Suites Beach Club and Spa for one example or Aventura Studios for another.

 There’s plenty to do in the Punta Cana area.
-To enjoy as much of it as possible, you might consider going on a Horseback Riding-Zipline-Jungle Buggy Tour which covers a whole lot in just eight hours.
+To enjoy as much of it as possible, consider going on a Horseback Riding-Zipline-Jungle Buggy Tour, which covers a lot in just eight hours.

 4. Varadero, Cuba

-If you’re looking for a unique beach vacation that hardly anyone you know has experienced before you, then you should visit Varadero, Cuba.
+If you’re looking for a unique beach vacation that hardly anyone you know has experienced, you should visit Varadero, Cuba.
 Cuba is a gigantic island that may not even feel like an island because it’s so huge, but a trip to Cuba certainly qualifies as a tropical island getaway.
-And, you’ll be happy to know, it’s one of the cheapest island destinations there is!

 See Related: Best Dutch Caribbean Islands to Visit